What is a writer’s retreat and what can I expect during my stay?

 How about fax, internet and cell phones?

 There is high-speed internet and wi-fi in the cabin, this will give you access to internet based fax services.
-There is no land line phone, and cell phone coverage varies from carrier to carrier, however most work at the retreat or within a short walk.
-There is a land line and 911 phone service at the main cabin for emergency use.
+Cell phone coverage varies from carrier to carrier, however most work at the retreat or within a short walk.
+There is a land line and 911 phone service at the cabin for emergency use.

 Can I bring my pet?